spsdco/notes/bugs.md

 - Rename Notes
 - No Excerpts
 - Make Info Button do something
-- Delete Button crashes if no note selected
 - Delete Confirmation
 - Notebooks can't be deleted
 - Notebooks can't be renamed